 With new life comes new responsibility.
 As the sole income provider, the pressure in on.
-I need to make sure we have a comfortable enough home, a safe enough car, enough childcare and household help to maintain our sanity, and enough funds to pay for her education.
+I need to make sure we have a comfortable enough home.
+I’d like for us to drive a safe enough car.
+We’d also like childcare and household help to maintain our sanity.
+Finally, it’s important to have enough funds to pay for her education.

 Further, I’m probably a mediocre stay at home dad.
 Goodness knows I’ve tried my best since April 2017 to be a full-time caretaker.
 I’ve read all the books and have spent endless hours trying to nurture my son.
 But sometimes, it’s important to recognize when your best is simply not good enough.

 So many working fathers have told me that it is the quality of time, not the amount of time that makes them great fathers.
 If what they say is true, I shouldn’t feel bad spending 20 – 50 hours less a week with my children, or 1,000 – 2,600 less hours a year.
 But I do.